-The design goal of the bqTINY III series is to keep the system powered at all times (OUT pin); first, by either AC or USB input (priority chosen by PSEL) and lastly by the battery.
+The design goal of the bqTINY III-series is to keep the system powered at all times (OUT pin); first, by either AC or USB input-priority chosen by PSEL, and lastly by the battery.
 The input power source is only considered present if its power-good status is low.
-There is a break-before-make switching action when switching between AC to USB or USB to AC, for $t{SW-AC/USB}$, where the system capacitance should hold up the system voltage.
+There is a break-before-make switching action when switching between AC to USB or USB to AC, for t{SW-AC/USB}, where the system capacitance should hold up the system voltage.
 Note that the transfer of power occurs when the sources power-good pin goes high (open-drain output high = power not present), which is when the input source drops to the battery's voltage.
 If the battery is below a useable voltage, the system may reset.
 Typically, prior to losing the input power, the battery would have some useable capacity, and a system reset would be avoided.
-If the battery is dead or missing, the system loses power unless the PSEL pin is used to transfer power prior to shutdown.
+If the battery was dead or missing, the system would lose power unless the PSEL pin was used to transfer power prior to shutdown.

 If this is a concern, there is a simple external solution.
-Externally toggling the PSEL pin immediately starts the power-transfer process (does not wait for input to drop to the battery's voltage).
+Externally toggling the PSEL (bq24030/31/5/8) pin immediately starts the power-transfer process (does not wait for input to drop to the battery's voltage).
 This can be implemented by a resistor divider between the AC input and ground with the PSEL pin tied between R1 (top resistor) and R2 (resistor to ground).
 The resistor values are chosen such that the divider voltage will be at 1 V (PSEL threshold) when the AC has dropped to its critical voltage (user defined).
 An internal ~280-k Ω resistor is applied when PSEL < 1 V, to provide hysteresis.
 Choose R2 between 10 k Ω and 60 k Ω and V(ac-critical) between 3.5 V and 4.5 V. R1 can be found using the following equation:

+R1 = R2

+$$(V{(ac\text{-critical})} - 1 V)$$

-$R1 = R2 (V{(ac-critical)} - 1 V); V{(ac-reset)} = 1 + R1 (R2+280 k)/(280 k \times R2);$
+; $V{(ac\text{-reset})} = 1 + R1 (R2+280 k)/(280 k \times R2)$; (6)

-Example: If R2 = 30 k Ω and V(ac-critical) = 4 V, R1 = 30 k Ω (4 V - 1 V) = 90 k Ω , V(ac-reset) = 1 + 90 k Ω (30 k Ω + 280 k Ω)/(280 k Ω × 30 k Ω) = 4.32 V. Therefore, for a 90-k Ω /30-k Ω divider, the bias on PSEL would switch power from AC to USB (USBPG = L) when the VAC dropped to 4 V (independent of V{BAT}) and switches back when the VAC recovers to 4.32 V (see Figure 6 through Figure 10).
+Example: If R2 = 30 k Ω and V(ac-critical) = 4 V; R1 = 30 k Ω (4 V - 1 V) = 90 k Ω , V(ac-reset) = 1+ 90k (30 k+280 k)/(280 k×30 k) = 4.32 V. Therefore, for a 90 k Ω /30 k Ω divider, the bias on PSEL would switch power from AC to USB (USBPG = L) when the VAC dropped to 4 V (independent of V{BAT}) and switches back when the VAC recovers to 4.32 V. See Figure 9 through Figure 13.

-Temperature Regulation and Thermal Protection
+10.4.4.5 Temperature Regulation and Thermal Protection

-In order to maximize charge rate, the bqTINY III series features a junction temperature regulation loop.
-If the power dissipation of the bqTINY III series results in a junction temperature greater than the $T{J(REG)}$ threshold (125°C, typical), the bqTINY III series throttles back on the charge current in order to maintain a junction temperature around the $T{J(REG)}$ threshold.
+In order to maximize charge rate, the bqTINY III-series features a junction temperature regulation loop.
+If the power dissipation of the bqTINY III-series results in a junction temperature greater than the $T{J(REG)}$ threshold (125°C, typical), the bqTINY III-series throttles back on the charge current in order to maintain a junction temperature around the $T{J(REG)}$ threshold.
 To avoid false termination, the termination detect function is disabled while in this mode.
 The reduced charge current results in a longer charge time so the safety timer, $t{(CHG)}$ is extended inversely.
 This means that if the temperature regulation loop reduces the current to half of the programmed charge rate, then the safety timer $t{(CHG)}$ doubles.
 See Charge Timer Operation for more detail.